quant-shop/census/README.md

-CENSUS HISTORY PROJECT
+THE CENSUS HISTORY PROJECT

-Various analyses and reports that take on an historical approach to population-level data analysis and database development.
+The Census History Project focuses on the extraction, analysis, and reporting of U.S. census data.
+Our project team uses an historical approach to considering the quantification of population-level data and in the development of databases.

 **Ancillary files**: